 - Overdrafts.
 If a business needs to borrow money on a short term basis, one of the easiest ways to do that is via an overdraft.
 The most common type is an agreed overdraft facility.
 This is where your bank gives you a set negative limit you can go into without getting charged.
 For example, a £2000 overdraft limit means you can use your account up to -£2000 without incurring penalties.
 However, you may need to pay interest on that amount.

-Using a business credit card is another way to borrow money.
-Credit cards are convenient but they tend to be expensive for anything other than short term funding.
-Usually, you have a repay a certain percentage of the amount borrowed each month although you can repay more.
+- Business credit cards.
+Credit cards are convenient, but they tend to be expensive for anything other than short-term borrowing.
+Usually, you have to repay at least a certain percentage of the amount you borrow each month.

-A business loan is a medium-term form of borrowing.
-These typically have a term of one to ten years with regular repayments being made until the loan has been repaid.
+- Business loans.
+A medium-term form of borrowing.
+They typically have a term of one to ten years and require regular (usually monthly) repayments until the initial loan and interest have been repaid.

-If you have a repayment mortgage your repayments include an amount towards repaying the principal which is the amount that you borrowed.
-If you have an interest-only mortgage the repayments are lower because you only pay the interest throughout the mortgage term, but at the end of the mortgage term, you have to pay back the principal in full.
+- Mortgages.
+For longer-term borrowing, you can use a mortgage.
+A repayment mortgage means you repay an amount towards the principal – the initial amount that you borrowed.
+If you have an interest-only mortgage, the repayments are lower because you only pay the interest throughout the mortgage term.
+At the end of the mortgage term, you have to pay back the principal in full.

 The borrowing process